NSDRA/nsdra-maturity-indicators/05-99c4a218fe/MI-R1.3-99c4a218fe-LS_MAM_MEDIA_SERUM_PERCENTAGE.md

 available results in thicker coronas of the same composition, while for others quite different coronas occur at different surface area: FBS ratios.
 Increasing the amount of extracellular proteins (serum) to 100 % rather than the usual 10 % dramatically reduced the uptake and the toxicity observed, with no change in the effective size or stability of the NM dispersions.
-So there is potentially a case to be made to move to high serum concentrations as they might be more representative of in vivo environments, and thus also facilitate improved in vitro â in vivo correlations.
+So there is potentially a case to be made to move to high serum concentrations as they might be more representative of in vivo environments, and thus also facilitate improved in vitro �?? in vivo correlations.

 ### What must be provided for the measurement?
 If the value is measured and reported in the data, the following field(s) should appear in JSON-LD metadata: